-- 1.1 This report requests the Committee to review the Councillors' (Members') Code of Conduct, the Council's Localism Act Arrangements for dealing with complaints made regarding councillors and to make recommendations to Full Council regarding any suggested amendments. - 1.2 The report also provides an update on the number and types of complaints received under the Members' Code of Conduct.
+- 1.1 This report requests the Committee to review the Councillors' (Members') Code of Conduct, the Council's Localism Act Arrangements for dealing with complaints made regarding councillors. - 1.2 The report also provides an update on the number and types of complaints received under the Members' Code of Conduct.